RyoTune/Pyloaded/README.md

 The basic, but versatile, pattern scan.

 **`Pyloaded.ScanHooks.AddScan(scanId, onSuccess[, onFail], pattern)`**
-- *scanId* - string - Scan ID, used for replacing patterns externally.
+- *scanId* - String - Scan ID, used for replacing patterns externally.
-- onSuccess - function - Callback function which is given the scan result.
+- onSuccess - Function - Callback function which is given the scan result.
-- *onFail* - function - Optional callback function to run if the scan failed.
+- *onFail* - Function - Optional callback function to run if the scan failed.
 Mainly used to hide the default error message that shows for a failed scan.
-- *pattern* - string - The hex pattern to scan for.
+- *pattern* - String - The hex pattern to scan for.

 **Example**
 ```